CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 ## State

-*State* a general concept in software engineering.
-It is used when part of your app needs to "remember" something that changes when people interact with it.
+*State* is a general concept in software engineering.
+It is used when a part of your app needs to "remember" something that changes when people interact with it.

 Let's make up an imaginary example, where we have a button that toggles state between `true` and `false`: